 Office of the President

-Dr. Cline has participated in and presented at numerous national and regional conferences including those of the National Science Foundation ADVANCE program, American Association of Colleges and Universities, Hispanic Association of Colleges and Universities, American Council on Education, and the National Center for Study of Collective Bargaining for Higher Education Professions.
+She has participated in and presented at numerous national and regional conferences, including those of the National Science Foundation ADVANCE program, American Association of Colleges and Universities, Hispanic Association of Colleges and Universities, American Council on Education, and the National Center for Study of Collective Bargaining for Higher Education Professions.

-Dr. Cline earned a Bachelor of Science in Industrial Relations at the University of North Carolina at Chapel Hill and went on to complete a Master of Business Administration, a Juris Doctor, and a Doctor of Educational Administration at Hofstra University.
+Dr. Cline’s degrees include a Bachelor in Science in Industrial Relations, Master of Business Administration, Juris Doctor, and Doctor of Educational Administration.